wfordh/higgins_site_hydeout/_posts/2020-11-27-whatever-is-next.md

 layout: post
 title: What Comes Next?
 excerpt: Upcoming job hunt, personal projects, and D&D characters
-date:
+date: 2020-11-27 21:00:00 -0800
 last_modified_at:
 categories: []
-tags: []
+tags:
+- Miscellaneous
-comments: false
+comments: true

 ---
 Last week I was [laid off](https://twitter.com/wfordh/status/1329887120148852744) from [Scoop](https://www.linkedin.com/feed/update/urn:li:activity:6737089974644158464/).
 It sucks that our country has handled the pandemic so poorly that many things are not even close to normal.
 The state of things certainly impacted Scoop, especially as a transportation company, and of course impacted me.
 I really enjoyed my time at Scoop and in particular my analytics teammates.
-We were a model team and the camaraderie we had is not something I'll forget soon.
+We were a great team and the camaraderie we had is not something I'll forget soon.
 In fact, it might make my next job that much tougher because it will be measured against such a high standard.
 Anyway, enough of that as everyone has their own horror stories from 2020.

 ***